• Brake warning light on the dashboard

 • C0025

-The code C0024 indicates an issue with the wheel speed sensor circuit on one of the vehicle's wheels.
+The code C0024 indicates an issue with the electrical circuit that controls the brake pedal feedback pressure solenoid.

-• Test the ABS module for proper operation.
+• Test the brake pedal feedback pressure solenoid for proper operation.

 • Repair or replace damaged wiring or connectors.